redis-developer/redis-ai-resources/python-recipes/context-engineering/COURSE_SUMMARY.md

 ---

-*This comprehensive course provides hands-on education in context engineering - taking you from fundamentals to production-ready expertise through a single, evolving project that demonstrates real-world impact.*
+*This comprehensive course provides hands-on education in context engineering - taking you from fundamentals to practical expertise through a single, evolving project that demonstrates real-world patterns.*